Honda reports its 3Q profit jumped on strong demand at home and in the US

 It must be remembered that Honda, and other Japanese car makers, and especially the smaller car makers in Japan, make more than just conventional cars such as motorcycles, trucks, subcompacts, and so on.

-The challenge seems to be making sure there are enough charging stations in plenty of places for EV cars, and to makes sure EV cars are not too expensive for the average Japanese household.
+The challenge seems to be making sure there are enough charging stations in plenty of places for EV cars, and to make sure EV cars are not too expensive for the average Japanese household.

 While the weak yen is of course very good for Japanese exporters, Japanese exporters need to be aware in fiscal 2024 as to what the Bank of Japan might do with its ultralow policy and will the BOJ increase the rate which means the yen might not be so weak.